devopsdojoconsortium/dojoconsortium.org/content/continuous-delivery/starting-ci-cd.md

 #### Testing Process

-In CI/CD, testing is completed before submitting code for review.
+In CD, testing is completed before submitting code for review.
 There are no handoffs to QA for testing.

 Manual testing is neither repeatable nor deterministic.
 Do not use manual testing as a stage gate.
 Use continuous exploratory testing to find missing tests that should be added.